haicheviet/personal-space/site/content/posts/ecs-cost-optimization-with-fargate/index.en.md

 ### Outputs

-The optional **Outputs section** declares output values that you can import into other stacks (to create cross-stack references), return in response (to describe stack calls), or view on the AWS CloudFormation console.
+The optional **Outputs section** declares output values that you can import into other stacks (to create cross-stack references), return in response (to describe stack calls) or view on the AWS CloudFormation console.
 For example, you can output the S3 bucket name for a stack to make the bucket easier to find.

 ```yaml
 Outputs: